 An owl surrounded by birds: the inscription says: the birds are torn apart by envy and the owl doesn't care

-Evil spirits could take the form of envious thoughts and this mosaic was meant to protect the house from them.
+Evil spirits could take the form of envious thoughts and this mosaic was meant to protect the house from them; see another sentence against envy in a mosaic in this page and in one at Ostia.

 The making of an elaborate mosaic required teamwork.
 Calcis coctor was in charge of preparing the mortar, the quality of which was key to ensure the duration of the mosaic.
 Pavimentarius prepared the floor by laying the lower layers of the mosaic.
 Tessellarius made the simpler parts of the mosaic such as geometric frames.
 Pictor musivarius executed the most elaborate sections based on drawings made by Pictor imaginarius.
 These last two activities were often combined.

 This jar was a symbol of Dionysus.
 It was usually depicted with a grapevine growing from it, as in some Roman baths along Via Appia.
-It was adopted by the early Christians as a symbol of life with apple trees replacing grapevines as in the mosaic in the Baptistery of Bellator at Sufetula.
-A similar mosaic can be seen at S. Costanza in Rome.
+It was adopted by the early Christians as a symbol of life in mosaics at Sufetula, Uppenna and Sousse.
+The same subject can be seen also at S. Costanza in Rome.

 Almost all of the mosaics in the museum hang on the walls, something which in some cases make them resemble tapestries.

-The choice of dolphins and swans was not dictated only by aesthetic aspects because the two animals were both sacred to Apollo.
+The choice of depicting dolphins and swans together was not dictated only by aesthetic aspects, but also by their both being sacred to Apollo.

 When Leto bore Apollo on the then floating island of Delos, swans surrounded her to hide the delivery from Hera.
 Apollo sent dolphins to rescue Arion, a famous lyre player who, before throwing himself into the sea from a pirates' ship, sang a song of praise to the god.